Michał Piróg: Life and career

 He worked as a dancer and choreographer in the Droga do gwiazd TV program broadcast on TVN Channel.
 In 2006, he co-hosted, alongside Edyta Herbuś, the W rytmie MTV programme.
 In 2007, he became one of the judges on the You Can Dance: Po prostu tańcz! talent show.
 In the same year, he appeared in Polish rock band Ira's music video to the song Trochę wolniej.
 In 2008, he co-hosted, together with Joanna Liszowska and Rafał Maserak, the Twój prywatny instruktor tańca show ("Your Private Dance Teacher").
 In 2010, he started to work as a host in Poland's edition of the Top Model television series, initially aired on TVN Style.
 He has collaborated with singer Andrzej Piaseczny and Plastic music band and worked on choreography to their music videos.

 He also works as a dance instructor at the Autorska Szkoła Musicalowa in Olsztyn and organizes numerous dance and acting workshops across Poland.
 As a professional dancer he specializes in jazz, modern jazz, afro jazz, modern dance, funky jazz and broadway jazz and has collaborated with a number of theatres in Poland, France, Belgium and Switzerland.

 He established a two-year dancing project Horn Dance Company in partnership with Joanna Wasiuk.
 In 2017, he appeared alongside Piotr Czaykowski, on TVN's reality show Asia Express.

 Personal life

-He openly identifies as gay.
-He is of Jewish ancestry from his mother's side and has an older brother Sebastian.
-He is a member of the Jewish Community Center in Warsaw (Gmina Wyznaniowa Żydowska w Warszawie).
+He is gay.
+He is Jewish from his mother's side and has an older brother Sebastian.
+He is a member of the Jewish Religious Community of Warsaw.